Kryztofr/AutoOS/README.md

 ### What **NOT** to do after the installation is finished?
 - Run other `tweaks` or `optimizers` like `CTT` etc.
 - Apply `timer resolution` because it does more harm than good.
+- Set `visual effects` to `Best Performance`, `disable animations / transparency / paging file`.
 - `Uninstall` `MSI Afterburner, OBS, Everything, Windhawk, StartAllBack` or any of the `runtimes`.
 - `Install` `7-Zip`, because `NanaZip` is already installed.
 - `Uninstall` more AppX Packages like `Xbox Game Bar` or `Microsoft Edge` because it **breaks functionality**.

+If you want to delete your old Windows partition and merge the unallocated space with the AutoOS partition, use [Minitool Partition Wizard Free](https://cdn2.minitool.com/?p=pw&e=pw-free) (decline each offer in the installer).
+Then use the `Delete` function on the old Windows partition and the `Extend` function on the AutoOS partition and max out the slider.
+Click apply and restart.
+Make sure to delete `Minitool Partition Wizard Free` again after you are done.

 ## 📷 Screenshots
 ### AutoOS Installer